 Dr Lewis MacKenzie is a biomedical physicist and multi-award winning science communicator.

-Lewis works as a Research Fellow in the BioNanotechnology Group at the University of Leeds (UK), where he works as part of a inter-disciplinary team developing nanoparticle-based optical techniques for rapid measurement of biomarkers.
-Lewis originally studied Physics and Astronomy before undertaking his PhD in optical biomedical imaging at the University of Glasgow (UK), where he developed technologies and applications for non-invasive imaging of blood oxygen levels.
+Lewis originally studied Physics and Astronomy before undertaking his PhD in optical biomedical imaging at within the Imaging Concepts Group at the University of Glasgow (UK), where he developed technologies and applications for non-invasive imaging of blood oxygen levels.

-Outside the lab, Lewis is a keen science communicator and like to participate in science communication events wherever possible.
+Outside the lab, Lewis is a keen science communicator, and has won multiple science communication awards.

 Find Lewis online: